MrEfrem/initjs/README.md

   2. If `package.json` isn't found in a current directory then a new `Yarn 2` project will be created.

-- `--enable-global-cache` is optional and will act only in a new `Yarn 2` project.
-I.e. existing `Yarn 2` project won't be fixed.
 - `--overwrite-config-files` is optional and will enforce overwriting of all dependencies config files (`.babelrc`, `.eslintrc`, `.gitignore` etc.)

 ## VSCode